Erythroxylum/herbarium-spectra/README.md

 ## Plotting scripts
 - **`plotting/plotting_functions_classification.R`**

-Classification performance (Table 3), Confusion matrices (Fig. 6), and VIP plots (Fig. S3, S4).
+Classification performance (Table 5), Confusion matrices (Fig. 5), and VIP plots (Figs. S4, S5).

 ## Analyses of herbarium factors on classification model success

 - **`R/phylogenetic_distance.R`**

 Phylogenetic diversity metrics and nearest taxon distances are calculated and table is output to metadata using the phylogenetic distances script.

 - **`R/prediction_classification_analysis-factors_plotting.R`**

 Scripts for predicting classes based on PLS-DA models generated with `R/leaf_classification_plsda.R`.
-The script then contains various plotting functions for the analyses of herbarium factors on classification probabilities and accuracy (Fig. 7, Fig. 8, Table 3, Table S3, Fig. S5, Figs S7-S9).
+The script then contains various plotting functions for the analyses of herbarium factors on classification probabilities and accuracy (Figs. 6 & 7, Table 6, and SI materials).